enzymefinance/protocol/deployment/concept.md

   - Using contracts by third-parties like exchanges, tokens, ...
   - Only updating some contracts.
 For example: New version with new FundFactory, but same engine, ...
 - Reproduction of deployment
+- Differentiation between concrete contract and interface: Example: PriceFeed.
+In deployment we just specify `priceSource`.
+That could be `KyberPriceFeed` or `CanonicalPriceFeed`.

+# Use cases

+- Deploy a test system: All contracts
+- Deploy an initial version: Given 3rd party contracts
+- Deploy a new version: Some former contracts are given

 # Caveats